 But it’s not just the high street which is celebrating this trend in the upcoming collections.
 Heajun Park, womenswear design director, EMEA, for 7 For All Mankind, said similar: “For 2021, we believe that straight fits will be our strongest performers, so we've focused our attention on the Alexa and Modern Straight and expanded our selection of colours and washes.

 Another really classic pair of jeans to always have handy in your wardrobe?
 Blue, of course.
 And when I say blue, I mean a denim blue that’s slightly faded, not indigo.
 The good news is there are plenty of washes to choose from to get the right shade you’re after.
 Ekman says the same about blue jeans, telling me they’re “laid-back yet chic” and that it’s the “classic styles with clean washes in light and mid blue” that are the most timeless and long-lasting jeans.
 So if you’re looking to future-proof your wardrobe, you know which colour to go for.

-While there might not be elasticated waistbands when it comes to jeans trends for 2021, there are slightly looser fits in terms of legs.
+While there might not be elasticated waistbands when it comes to jeans trends for 2021 there are slightly looser fits in terms of legs (which we also confirmed our spring/summer 2021 trend report).
 Wider-leg jeans, with a nod to ‘70s-style silhouettes, are also a more popular choice right now, and that’s only going to increase.
 “The popularity of relaxed fits will continue, as they are just so versatile and flattering,” says Park.
 As for the high street, Ekman also says its customers were after looser-fitting jeans and believes this trend will continue.